alex-gutev/static-dispatch/README.md

 * Support for other method combinations.
 * Enhance generic functions to allow for specialization on all types rather than just classes.
+* Debugging options for emitting a warning when a generic function could not be statically dispatched.